instantlinux/docker-tools/images/mythtv-backend/README.md

 ### Secrets

-Because this (most likely) won't be running in swarm mode, specify these with source type "file".
-See the example docker-compose.yml.
+Add these as Kubernetes secrets, or if you're running standalone specify these with source type "file".
+See the above volume mounts or the sample docker-compose.yml.

 Secret | Description
 ------ | -----------